 Lower risk of recurrence with proper mesh reinforcement

-Laparoscopic inguinal hernia repair provides an effective solution for this common condition with minimal body trauma, allowing patients to resume work, exercise, and daily activities without the limitations and risks of an unrepaired hernia.
+Laparoscopic inguinal hernia repair provides an effective solution for this common condition with minimal body trauma, allowing San Jose patients to resume work, exercise, and daily activities without the limitations and risks of an unrepaired hernia.

-This minimally invasive exploratory procedure allows direct visualization of abdominal and pelvic organs to diagnose conditions that may not appear on imaging studies, identifying the source of unexplained pain or complications from internal scarring.
+This minimally invasive exploratory surgical procedure allows direct visualization of abdominal and pelvic organs to diagnose conditions that may not appear on imaging studies, identifying the source of unexplained pain or complications from internal scarring.

-What happens during surgery?
+What happens during diagnostic laparoscopy?

 Using two to three small incisions (typically 0.5-1 cm each), your surgeon inserts a camera and specialized instruments to thoroughly examine the abdominal and pelvic cavities.
 All organs are systematically inspected for abnormalities, and any discovered adhesions (internal scar tissue) can often be released during the same procedure.
 The entire process typically takes 30-90 minutes under general anesthesia.